PedroRorato/SimpleSiteBuilder/README.md

 ## Requirements and Constraints
  - It must be a Static Web Page.
- - All the content should be in the HTML file( this requirement exists because I wanted to use *Blob*, an *FileReader* ).
+ - All the content should be in the HTML file( this requirement exists because I wanted to use *Blob*, and *FileReader* ).

 ## User Stories